tedkwok/tedkwok_data_project/Machine_Learning_online_fraud_detection/README.txt

 This is the project for training three machine learning models for online payment fraud detection using the dataset.
+Exploratory Data Analysis will also be performed.

 Machine Learning Model Used: